-$^{^{43}}$ Effectively, we are ignoring precautionary behavior by the firm to avoid the recall constraint on the grounds that to a first order the likelihood of hitting the constraint is remote.
-Note, if (7) does not bind, we can write the firm's problem without reference to the stock of the firm's workers in temporary-layoff unemployment, u{TL} , and hence abstract from the constraint (6) as well.
+57Effectively, we abstract from any precautionary behavior by the firm aimed at avoiding the recall constraint, on the grounds that to a first-order approximation the likelihood of the constraint binding is negligible.
+Notably, if equation (5) does not bind, the firm's problem can be expressed without reference to the stock of temporarily laid-off workers, u{TL} , allowing us to also omit constraint (??).